chpc-tech-eval/scc/tutorial4/README.md

     - run_hpl
 ```

-The `install_deps` role installs the prerequiste applications and compilers in order to compile and run HPL.
-The following file under `main.yml` in the `tasks` directory contains the neccessary applications and compilers for a Debian-based system, a RedHat-based system and a Pacman-based system:
+The `install_deps` role installs the prerequisite applications and compilers in order to compile and run HPL.
+The following file under `main.yml` in the `tasks` directory contains the necessary applications and compilers for a Debian-based system, a RedHat-based system and a Pacman-based system.
+They will skip over unnecessary steps.

 ```
 - name: Install dependencies on Debian-based systems